hozuki/kawashima/docs/api-0.1.md

 You can pass `NULL` to `pBuffer`.
 In this case, `pdwDataSize` will return the size of one generated WAVE data block.
 When the buffer is not `NULL`, the decoder will try to decode as many blocks as possible.
-For example, given a buffer of the size of 3.7 blocks, the decoder will write decode 3 blocks if there is more than 2 blocks left.
+For example, given a buffer of the size of 3.7 blocks, the decoder will decode 3 blocks if there is more than 2 blocks left.

 ### KsEndDecode